develooper1994/LinuxCommandLine/English/FilePath.md

 ### `dirname[^1]`

 Its purpose is to give the directory of the directory or file.
-What is does it removes file name along with the '/' seperator.
+What is does it removes file name along with the '/' separator.

 - It doesn't output a new line character if command used with `-z` option.
 Can be used with `xargs -0`.